 "Hi Jenny!
 My name's Krista, and I run a website called Blog Beautifully where I share blogging, email list, and Pinterest tips for bloggers.
 I would love to join your "_______________" group board on Pinterest!
 Here's the link to my Pinterest account, and my email address is email@example.com if you prefer to send invites that way.
 Thanks so much! - Krista”

 Your invite will arrive in your Pinterest "inbox" (the place where you receive messages on Pinterest).
 When you see the invitation, all you need to do is click "Accept".
 Sometimes it takes a few days for group board owners to get back to you - especially if it's a very large or active board - so give it time if you don't hear back from the owner immediately.

 What if there aren't instructions for joining?

-In that case, it’s likely that the group board owner isn’t looking to add new contributors at this time.
-If you really want to join, there’s no harm in sending an email or leaving a comment on a recent pin asking for an invite.
+If that’s the case, the group board owner probably isn't looking to add new contributors to the board at this time.
+If you really want to join, there's no harm in sending an email or leaving a comment on a recent pin asking for an invite.
 But just know that you might not hear back.